alphaxt/Assigment-1/README.md

 # Assignment 1 — Student class (C++)

-A small C++ exercise that demonstrates a simple `student` class with constructors, getters/setters, a destructor, and methods to display information and a grade based on GPA.
+A C++ exercise assignment that demonstrates a simple `student` class with constructors, getters/setters, a destructor, and methods to display information and a grade based on GPA.